Postdoctoral Fellow in International and Public Affairs

 Areas of Interest: Labor and social movements, democratization, crime and incarceration, quantitative methods.

-Adaner's dissertation reconsiders an age-old sociological puzzle: how, given enormous inequalities in income and wealth, do ordinary individuals succeed in mounting credible challenges to powerful interests?
+Adaner's first project grows out of his dissertation.
+In it, he reconsiders an age-old sociological puzzle: how, given enormous inequalities in income and wealth, do ordinary individuals succeed in mounting credible challenges to powerful interests?
 His work seeks answers to this question in the varying fortunes of the labor movement.
 He shows that workers are best placed to solve collective action problems and win concessions when they fill roles that give them leverage over economic life--where they have disruptive capacity.
-A final chapter argues that this insight has been missing from the literature on democratization, which either assumes away or oversimplifies the challenge of anticipating successful non-elite collective action.
+One paper shows that the ebb and of flow of these disruptive capacities is the best available explanation of why unions rose and fell in the 21st century, and also that the muted growth of these disruptive capacities explains the relative weakness of unions in the developing world.
+In a separate paper, forthcoming in the American Journal of Sociology, he argues that these insights have been missing from the literature on democratization, which either assumes away or oversimplifies the challenge of anticipating successful non-elite collective action.

 "Social Movements,'' with Jeff Goodwin, in American Governance, edited by Stephen Schechter, Thomas S. Vontz, Thomas A. Birkland, Mark A. Graber, and John J. Patrick.
 Vol. 5.
 Farmington Hills, MI: Macmillan Reference USA, 2016.

 "The Abject Condition of Labor in Pakistan,'' with Kamal A. Munir and Natalya Naqvi.
 International Labor and Working-Class History Vol 87 (Spring 2015).